1977 Oakland Raiders season

 The 1977 Oakland Raiders season was the team's 18th season overall, and 8th season since joining the NFL.
 The Raiders entered the season as the defending Super Bowl champions.
-The team couldn't improve on their 13-1 record from last year and finished 11-3, but it was good enough for the second best in the AFC West.
+The team could not match its 13–1 record from 1976 and finished 11–3, which was only good enough for second place in the AFC West next to the Denver Broncos, who won 12 games (the two split victories over each other in the regular season).

 The Raiders reached the AFC Championship Game for the fifth consecutive season, and their sixth in eight years.
 They lost the AFC Championship, however, to the division rival Denver Broncos.
-This marked the seventh time in ten seasons that the Raiders' season ended in the AFL Championship/AFC Conference Championship game.
+This marked the seventh time in ten seasons that the Raiders' season ended one game short of the Super Bowl.
+They did not return to the AFC Championship for the next two seasons.

 The 1977 Raiders set a professional football record with 681 rushing attempts.
 Fullback Mark van Eeghen 324 times for 1273 yards, and running back Clarence Davis ran 194 times for 787 yards.